 Make sure that you meet both parents.
 This is especially important for the German Shepherd parent, as the breed can sometimes have less friendly temperaments than Labs.

 Do not be tempted to go for the cheapest puppy.
-Good breeders have spent a lot of money on health testing their dogs.
-Not to mention finding the right mate for them.
+Good breeders have spent a lot of money on health testing their dogs, not to mention finding the right mate for them.
 Their puppies will therefore inevitably cost more.

-They will have made sure that both dogs have a minimum excellent hip and elbow scores, and recent eye tests.
+They will have made sure that both dogs have a minimum of excellent hip and elbow scores, and recent eye tests.

 We recommend that you do not buy a puppy whose German Shepherd parent is walking on it’s hocks.
 You can see how to spot this in this article.